scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 User Customization
 ------------------

-A major improvement in HOOMD version 3 is the ease with which users can customize their simulations in previously impossible ways.
-The changes that enable this improvement generally come in two flavors, the generalization of existing concepts in HOOMD and the introduction of a completely new :code:`CustomAction` class that enables the user to inject arbitrary operations into the simulation loop.
-In this section, we first discuss how concepts like periods and groups have been generalized from previous iterations of HOOMD and then show how users can inject completely novel routines to actually modify the behavior of simulations.
+A major improvement in HOOMD-blue version 3 is the ease with which users can customize their simulations in previously impossible ways.
+The changes that enable this improvement generally come in two flavors, the generalization of existing concepts in HOOMD-blue and the introduction of a completely new :code:`CustomAction` class that enables the user to inject arbitrary actions into the simulation loop.
+In this section, we first discuss how concepts like periods and groups have been generalized from previous iterations of HOOMD-blue and then show how users can inject completely novel routines to actually modify the behavior of simulations.

-**I would move discussion of inheritance vs composition on a per-class basis, and only where the discussion adds something interesting.
-Specifically, how you use composition in custom actions.**

-..
-We have added multiple means of injecting Python code into HOOMD-blue's C++ core simulation loop.
-   We achieve this through two general means, inheriting from C++ classes through pybind11 :cite:`jakob.etal2017` and through wrapping user classes and functions in C++ classes.
-To guide the choice between inheritance and composition, we looked at multiple factors such as is the class simple (only requires a few methods) and would inheritance expose internal data structures subject to change.
-We have prioritized adding and improving methods for extending the package as the examples below highlight.

 Triggers
 ++++++++

 In HOOMD-blue version 2.x, everything that was not run every timestep had a period and phase associated with it.
 The timesteps the operation was run on could then be determined by the expression, :code:`timestep % period - phase == 0`.
 In our refactoring and development, we recognized that this concept could be made much more general and consequently more flexible.
 Objects do not have to be run on a periodic timescale; they just need some indication of when to run.
 In other words, the operations needed to be *triggered*.
 The :code:`Trigger` class encapsulates this concept providing a uniform way of specifying when an object should run without limiting options.
-Each operation that requires triggering is now associated with a corresponding :code:`Trigger` instance.
-The previous behavior is encapsulated in a single :code:`Periodic` class.
-However, this approach enables much more triggering logic through composition of multiple triggers such as :code:`Before` and :code:`After` which return :code:`True` before or after a given timestep with the :code:`And`, :code:`Or`, and :code:`Not` subclasses whose function can be understood by recognizing that a :code:`Trigger` is essentially a functor that returns a Boolean value.
+:code:`Trigger` objects are essentially functors that returns a Boolean value when called.
+Each operation that requires triggering is now associated with a corresponding :code:`Trigger` instance which informs the simulation when the operation should run.
+The previous behavior is now available through the :code:`Periodic` class in the :code:`hoomd.trigger` module.
+However, this approach enables much more sophisticated logic through composition of multiple triggers such as :code:`Before` and :code:`After` which return :code:`True` before or after a given timestep with the :code:`And`, :code:`Or`, and :code:`Not` subclasses whose function as logical operators on the return value of the composed :code:`Triggers`.

 In addition, to the flexibility the :code:`Trigger` class provides by abstracting out the concept of triggering an operation, we can provide through pybind11 a way to subclass :code:`Trigger` in Python.
 This allows users to create their own triggers in pure Python.
-An example of such subclassing that reimplements the functionality of HOOMD-blue version 2.x can be seen in the below.
+An example of such subclassing that reimplements the functionality of HOOMD-blue version 2.x can be seen below.

 .. code-block:: python